-IMPORTANT: Witchmarsh is delayed into 2019, and we do not currently have a release date set for a full launch.
-For a full statement on this, please check the latest update in the 'UPDATES' tab above.
+IMPORTANT: Witchmarsh is delayed into 2019 and possibly beyond.
+We do not currently have a release date set for a full launch.
+For a full status check on the game's progress, features, and a discussion of what's left to do, please check the 'Project Updates tab above for the entry dated Feb 20, 2019.
 Thank you for your patience and support!

 Witchmarsh is an action RPG set in 1920s Massachusetts.
 Create and manage a team of investigators in a story-driven supernatural mystery.